Witches (Mayfair Games): Reception

-Stewart Wieck reviewed Witches in White Wolf #23 (Oct./Nov., 1990), rating it a 4 out of 5 and stated that "Unfortunately, the product seems to have been rushed through production.
-There are numerous typographical errors in the book (and even on the back cover), but these are minor problems that to not lessen the quality of the material.
-Almost any fantasy campaign that involves different kinds of magic could gain something from this supplement."
+In Issue 23 of White Wolf (October–November 1990), Stewart Wieck noted "Unfortunately, the product seems to have been rushed through production.
+There are numerous typographical errors in the book (and even on the back cover), but these are minor problems that do not lessen the quality of the material."
+Wieck concluded by giving this book a rating of 4 out of 5, saying, " Almost any fantasy campaign that involves different kinds of magic could gain something from this supplement."